linesbydevon/LamboWhen/README.md

 The portfolio state is initialized with no goal, no value, and an array filled with 25 zeros.
 All of which is updated based on user input.

-The coins state is initialized as an empty array.
-When a user hits page, the first thing that happens upon getting a response from the API is that the response is mapped to return each object's spread properties in addition to new properties, for better or worse.
+The coins state is initialized as an empty array but is set when the API response is mapped to return each object's spread properties in addition to new properties, for better or worse.
 Upon later consideration I realize this makes the app less dynamic and more error-prone so this will have to be updated.
 That being said, it currently looks something like this:

 ```
 APIresponse = response.data.data.coins;